joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

     to connect to an existing database) and if the error ID matches the constant `EncryptionKeyGenerator.ENCRYPTED_DB_PASSWORD_ERROR_ID`.
 If both of these
     conditions are true, it probably means that the password the user entered is incorrect.
-(It could also mean that the specified file isn’t a database file at all.)
+(It could also mean that the specified file isn't a database file at all.)
 The following is the code that checks the error ID:

         if (!createNewDB && event.error.errorID == EncryptionKeyGenerator.ENCRYPTED_DB_PASSWORD_ERROR_ID)